Macrophage: Leishmaniasis

 Upon phagocytosis by a macrophage, the Leishmania parasite finds itself in a phagocytic vacuole.
 Under normal circumstances, this phagocytic vacuole would develop into a lysosome and its contents would be digested.
 Leishmania alter this process and avoid being destroyed; instead, they make a home inside the vacuole.

 Chikungunya

 Infection of macrophages in joints is associated with local inflammation during and after the acute phase of Chikungunya (caused by CHIKV or Chikungunya virus).

 Others

 Adenovirus (most common cause of pink eye) can remain latent in a host macrophage, with continued viral shedding 6–18 months after initial infection.

 Brucella spp. can remain latent in a macrophage via inhibition of phagosome–lysosome fusion; causes brucellosis (undulant fever).

 Legionella pneumophila, the causative agent of Legionnaires' disease, also establishes residence within macrophages.

 Heart disease

 Macrophages are the predominant cells involved in creating the progressive plaque lesions of atherosclerosis.

 Focal recruitment of macrophages occurs after the onset of acute myocardial infarction.
 These macrophages function to remove debris, apoptotic cells and to prepare for tissue regeneration.
-Macrophages protect against ischemia-induced ventricular tachycardia in hypokalemic mice.